 The Stars Just Up the Street by Sue Soltis, illustrated by Christine Danvenier

 Light is another source of pollution and Mabel can’t see the stars because it’s too bright on her street.
-She longs to see the thousands of stars that her grandfather talks about when he looked out at the night sky from the prairie where he grew up.
+She longs to see the thousands of stars that her grandfather talks about when he looks out at the night sky from the prairie where he grew up.
 No matter how hard Mabel tries, she and her grandfather can only see about a hundred stars from where they live.
 Mabel has a plan but she needs her neighbors’ help.
 It takes a lot of persistence and a few allies to persuade the mayor.
 On the next new moon, Mabel’s stargazing plan is put into action.
 Everyone gets to gaze at thousands of stars in the sky.
 A reminder that activism can start at home and that no one is too young to effect change. [picture book, ages 4 and up]

 Hike by Pete Oswald